tom2tom/jquery-alertable/readme.md

 // Basic example
 $.alertable.alert('Howdy!');

-// Example with action when the modal is dismissed
+// Example with action when the dialog is dismissed
 $.alertable.alert('Howdy!').always(function() {
     // Modal was dismissed
 });